-CymaBay Therapeutics, Inc. (the "Company" or "CymaBay") is a biopharmaceutical company focused on developing therapies for specialty and orphan diseases with high unmet medical need.
-The Company's two key clinical development candidates are seladelpar (MBX-8025) and arhalofenate.
-Seladelpar is currently being developed primarily for the treatment of primary biliary cholangitis (PBC).
+CymaBay Therapeutics, Inc. (the "Company" or "CymaBay") is a clinical-stage biopharmaceutical company focused on developing and providing access to innovative therapies for patients with liver and other chronic diseases with high unmet medical need.
+The Company's two key clinical development candidates are seladelpar and arhalofenate.
+Seladelpar is currently being developed primarily for the treatment of primary biliary cholangitis (PBC) and further development is planned for the treatment of nonalcoholic steatohepatitis (NASH).
 Arhalofenate is being developed for the treatment of gout and rights to develop and commercialize arhalofenate in the U.S. (including all its possessions and territories) have been licensed to Kowa Pharmaceuticals America, Inc. ("Kowa").
 The Company was incorporated in Delaware in October 1988 as Transtech Corporation.
 The Company's headquarters and operations are located in Newark, California and it operates in one segment.